 - Engage in interdisciplinary teamwork, communication, collaboration, project management and creative problem solving through client interaction.

-This Studio is a critical inquiry into the role of documentary practice, and the multiple ways that photographers and artists work with the ‘facts of the world’.
-The postmodern critique of photojournalism and documentary practice produced essential debates on ethics, truth, privilege, representation, and authorship which shifted the practice of documentary work.
-A focus on power structures and systems rather than individual victims, long-form research-based work rather than parachute approaches to journalism, immersive approaches to storytelling, and collaboration and self-representation represent some of these shifts.
+This Studio is a critical inquiry into the different ways that photographers and artists work with the ‘facts of the world’.
+The postmodern critique of photojournalism and documentary photography highlighted debates around ethics, power, privilege, and representation that enabled new conceptual, aesthetic, and ethical directions for documentary practice.
+A focus on power structures and systems rather than individual victims; research-based approaches to documentary rather than ‘parachute journalism’; expanded and transmedia approaches to storytelling; and reflexive approaches to (self) representation represent some of these shifts.

-In this Studio you will produce a semester-long project while engaging with critical debates about documentary ethics and representation.
-You will be introduced to expanded approaches to documentary practice that will challenge you aesthetically, conceptually and technically.
-You will explore trans-media approaches to storytelling and hear from several practicing photographers and artists working in this space.
-Technical workshops will accompany your learning (scanning, printing, sequencing) and readings and lectures will introduce critical perspectives on documentary, ethics, and representation.
-This Studio will suit students interested in long-term projects, documentary practices, and political art.
+In this Studio you will produce a semester-long project about an issue of social significance while engaging with critical debates about documentary ethics and representation.
+You will be introduced to approaches that will challenge you aesthetically, conceptually, and technically.
+You will explore trans-media approaches to storytelling (e.g photography, moving image, sound, data) through workshops led by contemporary practitioners.
+Weekly readings and lectures will introduce critical debates and stimulate ethical questions.
+This Studio will suit students interested in documentary, social practices, photojournalism, and political art.

 - Develop an ethical framework through which to practice.